 I really like to make moving a priority.
 Patients in the ICU are going to get so much out of moving even if they sit at the edge of the bed for 5 minutes.
 This activity is very stimulating and makes all of their muscles work so much.

-What would you tell a new OT graduate or student who is going to be in the ICU?
+What would you tell a new OT grad or student who is going to be in the ICU?

 First off, you want to be really strong on the medical floors first because you need the foundation of what is acute care and what are the goals in acute care.